Diversify how you use your science or engineering degree.

-Increase the value of your science or engineering degree.
-Notre Dame’s new Master of Science in Patent Law will teach you the information that you’ll need to pass the USPTO’s patent bar, and the skills that you’ll need to practice as a patent agent.
+Notre Dame offers three ways for you to turn your technical degree into a legal career.
+The Master of Science in Patent Law is a one-academic-year on Notre Dame’s campus.
+We also offer two Certificates in Patent Prosecution – one at our classroom building in downtown Chicago, and one online.
+Any of these courses of study will teach you the information that you’ll need to pass the USPTO’s patent bar, and the skills that you’ll need to practice as a patent agent.

 Check out our MSPL curriculum and our Certificate curriculum to discover what you’ll learn.
 Meet our faculty.
 Browse our blog for information about why patents are so important, to learn what’s going on in the program, and to meet our students.
 If you’re interested in learning more, click below to request more information; and we’ll contact you personally within a couple of days.